 You run the danger of facing a civil lawsuit from a former tenant who later accuses you of illegally selling or damaging their property if you don’t make an effort to get in touch with them.

-Prior to giving them a leasing agreement, make sure to ask your tenant for the phone number of a relative or friend.
-This makes it simpler to find them if they leave behind property at the conclusion of the lease or if you have to evict them.
+Prior to giving them a tenancy agreement, make sure to ask your tenant for a next of kin contact.
+This makes it simpler to find them if they leave behind tany items at the property at the conclusion of the tenancy or if you have to evict them.

-Verify that your lease agreement contains a provision that expressly indicates that any items left behind will be sold or disposed of after 21 days.
+Verify that your tenancy agreement contains a provision that expressly indicates that any items left behind will be sold or disposed of after 21 days.

 Keep in mind to conduct the check-out inspection on the day your tenants are supposed to leave.
 Verify they intend to take everything with them if you notice there is still a tonne of things laying around, and remind them of the repercussions if they don’t.